wp-plugins/abitgone-commentsafe/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'abg CommentSafe' in the 'Settings' menu in WordPress and enter the list of (X)HTML tags you wish to filter.
-4. Choose an strip method
+4. Choose a strip method
 5. Update the Tags